Learning to Bid Optimally and Efficiently in Adversarial First-price Auctions: A Hierarchical Chaining of Experts

 where the supremum is taken over all possible rewards $(r_{t,a})_{t\in [T], a\in [K]}\in[0,1]^{T\times K}$ such that there is a $\Delta$-good expert, and the infimum is taken over all possible policies $\pi$.
 In particular, for any $\Delta>0$ and the classical exponential-weighting policy $\pi^{\text{\rm EW}}$ with a time-varying learning rate $\eta_t = \min\{1/4, \sqrt{(\log K)/(t\Delta)}\}$, the following regret upper bound holds:

 \end{theorem}

 Theorem \ref{thm:good_expert} implies that as long as there is a good expert with $\Delta=o(1)$, the minimax regret can be improved.
-Moreover, there is no ``elbow effect'' where the minimax regret stabilizes when $\Delta$ hits some threshold.
 Furthermore, this minimax regret is strictly larger than that of the special case in which the rewards of all experts lie in a bounded interval with range $\Delta$, where the minimax regret is $\Theta(\Delta\sqrt{T\log K})$ by simple scaling arguments.
 Note that when $\Delta\le T^{-1}\log K$, the simple policy where the good expert is always chosen is already optimal, with a total regret $T\Delta$, thus the range of $\Delta$ in Theorem \ref{thm:good_expert} is near-optimal.

 The exponential-weighting policy $\pi^{\text{EW}}$ with a time-varying learning rate is as follows: at time $t\in [T]$, each expert $a\in [K]$ is chosen with probability

 In practice, the probability can be updated via the rule $p_{t+1,a} \propto p_{t,a}^{\eta_{t+1}/\eta_{t}}\exp(\eta_{t+1}r_{t,a})$ for all $a\in [K]$.
 The reason why we choose a time-varying learning rate is to remove the algorithmic dependence on the possibly unknown time horizon, which will be helpful in later algorithms.
 We remark that a properly chosen constant learning rate $\eta_t \equiv \sqrt{(\log K)/(T\Delta)}$ also works for Theorem \ref{thm:good_expert} (even with the optimal range of $\Delta\in [T^{-1}\log K,1]$), which easily follow from the data-dependent regret analysis of the exponential-weighting algorithm \cite{littlestone1994weighted,freund1995desicion}; see also \cite[Theorem 2.4]{cesa2006prediction}.
 However, the analysis of the shrinking learning rate is more involved, and we relegate it (as well as the minimax lower bound) to Appendix \ref{appendix:good_expert}.